 At Harrison Electric we believe that the right lighting can dramatically improve your home.
+From recessed lighting to grand chandeliers you have the ability to completely transform your home with beautiful fixtures.
 You can also increase the value of your home as well as improve your enjoyment of it.
-Here are a few lighting upgrades to consider!
+Here are a few lighting upgrades to consider:

 Before hiring an electrician, check your home’s lighting stats.
 If you’re reading a high utility bill, burning through money and have high energy needs—fear not.
 You can save expenses with these lighting tips.

 Many people enjoy a fun or interesting hobby as an enhancement to daily life.
 Some hobby activities don't require much space while others need gear and perhaps a designated area to be performed.
 Collections, by their nature, need plenty of space for display and enjoyment, while conducting artwork needs specialty tools and storage space for them.
 Whatever your favorite hobby might be, if you've ever considered making a designated room for it there are a few things to plan ahead for.

 Whether brand new or relatively new, if you buy a home which is completely built you probably don't need to hire an electrician to move in although you may need a few customization made to allow for the needs of your family.
 If you buy a house as the contractor is finishing it with time to allow for your input on final details, he probably already has an electrician lined up for the job.
 If you build a house yourself, or hire a contractor to build your plans on your lot, you'll have more input toward the project and may decide to hire your own electrical contractor rather than using the one recommended by the general building contractor.

 Do you find yourself reaching for the traditional incandescent light bulbs you grew up with every time you need to change one?
 The next time you do, stop and think about these reasons why you should start replacing every light bulb in your home with LEDs.